huongtran-3/-Tran/ABM-1.md

 ### The environment:
 The data is saved as ‘data.txt'.
 The environtment is the data where the agents can move, eat and share with their neighbour.

 The snapshot of the model can find below.
-Wolves are represented by black circles and sheep by yellow stars.
+Sheeps are denoted by yellow stars, wolves by black circles.

 ![abm-pic](https://user-images.githubusercontent.com/55794712/68553534-2b47ad80-041a-11ea-9797-38715c957ce9.png)